Luka-/Pokemon/README.md

 This project is mostly a failure as far as results go, and isn't currently maintained.

 As a wise man once said: "Sometimes you get it, sometimes you get got."
-This time, I've got to have got got.
+This time, I got got.